 This problem in Turchin's work parallels another.
-Although POS is unquestionably a work of cybernetics and systems theory, information theory is not included in its development.
+Although POS is unquestionably a work of cybernetics and systems theory, Turchin does not reference information theory.
 Entropy is not mentioned at all, and information is introduced briefly and only in passing.
 This neglected aspect of systems theory has great potential to augment and illuminate Turchin's ideas.

 These problems aside, POS and IOF stand as great works of systems science.
-In them Turchin grasps the breadth of the task of the unification of science as the study of systems, and advances a wealth of general and specific theories.
+In them Turchin grasps the breadth of the task of the unification of science as the study of systems and advances a wealth of general and specific theories.

-Turchin's central concept is translated as the 'meta-system transition', a process by which a system undergoes a qualitative transformation resulting in a meta-system controlled at a 'higher' level.
-These transitions are the 'quanta' of evolution, the process by which qualitative changes arise.
-This concept is simple and central to all systems science, yet rarely is its unifying capacity so clearly stated or so thoroughly pursued throughout the spectrum of natural evolutionary.
+Turchin's central concept is translated as the "meta-system transition", a process by which a system undergoes a qualitative transformation resulting in a metasystem controlled at a "higher" level.
+These transitions are the "quanta" of evolution, the process by which qualitative changes are introduced in species.
+This concept is simple and central to all systems science, yet rarely is its unifying capacity so clearly stated or so thoroughly pursued throughout the spectrum of evolutionary history.